more than 100,000 cars were stolen last year and only half of those have ever been recovered

 If the transponder chip is broken or missing, the engine won't start and the immobiliser's control unit will have to be reprogrammed if/when you obtain a new key with a new key code.

-If you need a new key to replace one that's been lost, stolen or broken, or if you just want another key as a spare, contact AA Key Assist on 0800 107 0039 for advice and service.
+If you need a new key to replace one that's been lost, stolen or broken, or if you just want another key as a spare, contact AA Key Assist via the site or on 0800 107 0039 for advice and service.

 Many early cars were supplied with a 'master key' (often red), which was not intended for normal use.
 The dealer uses the master key to programme a new or replacement key for the car.